ArduCAM/Arduino/README.md

 -	ESP8266-12			(Tested) (http://www.arducam.com/downloads/ESP8266_UNO/package_ArduCAM_index.json)
 *	Feather M0              (Tested with OV5642)

-Note: ArduCAM library for ESP8266 is maintained with another repository [ESP8266](https://github.com/ArduCAM/ArduCAM_ESP8266_UNO) using josn board manager script. <br>
+Note: ArduCAM library for ESP8266 is maintained in another repository [ESP8266](https://github.com/ArduCAM/ArduCAM_ESP8266_UNO) using a json board manager script. <br>

 ## Libraries Structure
 The basic libraries are composed by two sub-libraries one is ArduCAM and the other is UTFT4ArduCAM_SPI.
 These two libraries should be copied right under the libraries of Arduino directory in order to be recognized by the Arduino IDE. <br>